 Since our trip spans extreme hot dry climates at Kruger, tropical island heat in Seychelles, to moderate Spring-like temperatures in both Cape Town and fall weather in Istanbul, we kind of needed to pack quite the array of versatile clothing.
 We needed clothing that could be used in a number of different scenarios without overpacking.

 Another unique thing to think about was the safari itself which called for special clothing.
 While I really didn’t want to stand out like a sore thumb “tourist” in South Africa, I still wanted to have some of those neutral coloured shirts that could be converted to long sleeves for protection, could stay cool, and also not be distracting for animals.
 Columbia and Mountain Hardwear were my sportswear company of choice.

-So let’s start off with the tops.
+With this packing list guide for South Africa and Seychelles, let’s start off with the tops.